Applying for a business credit card without an SSN can be challenging, but it's possible.

 Do you need an SSN for a credit card?

 While an SSN is commonly used for credit card applications, it's not a strict requirement.

 You can explore options like applying through international credit bureaus that track credit history without an SSN or consider getting a secured credit card where a deposit (typically ranging from $200 to $500) acts as collateral.

 Can you get a business credit card without a business?

 Yes, as an individual, you can apply for a business credit card by stating you will use the card for business purposes.
 The credit card company will assess your application and personal credit report to determine eligibility.

 Can I use my EIN instead of an SSN when applying for credit?

 Absolutely, you can use an EIN instead of an SSN when applying for credit.
 However, it's noteworthy that some lenders may find an EIN less recognizable than an SSN, potentially affecting the approval process.

 How can I get a credit card without an EIN number?

-Some business credit cards require a good personal credit score to be approved.
-However, cards are also specifically designed for businesses with no credit history.
+Some business credit cards may require an excellent personal credit score for approval, while others cater to businesses with no credit history.